tox-dev/tox/docs/config.rst

         py{27,36}-sqlite: mock  # mocking sqlite in python 2.x & 3.6
         !py34-sqlite: mock      # mocking sqlite, except in python 3.4
-        sqlite-!py34: mock      # (same as the line above)
+        sqlite-!py34: mock      # (same as the line above) !py34,!py36: enum34     # use if neither py34 nor py36 are in the env name

 Take a look at the first ``deps`` line.
 It shows how you can special case something for a combination of factors, by just hyphenating the combining